-But first, let's recap how the ATAR is calculated.
+Learn more about how the ATAR is calculated.

-Choose a course based on what you enjoy and are passionate about, not because you don't want to ‘waste’ your ATAR.
+Choose a course based on what you enjoy and are passionate about, not because you don't want to waste your ATAR.
 Back yourself and your interests.

 Check if your ideal course has a guaranteed ATAR which will secure your place at the University of Sydney.
 To be offered a place in a guaranteed-ATAR course, you’ll need to list the course as your first preference when you apply.

 After one year of study, you can then apply to transfer and look at having those subjects credited to your new degree.
 This isn't unusual – up to 30 percent of students at the University transfer their degrees during their time with us.
 This is a good option if you’re applying for a competitive double degree.